paglobal/augmented-tabflow/README.md

 ### Urgent

+- add swipe to switch windows
 - fix different bookmark ids on different machines problem
 - fix bug with file and other protocols in prod
 - fix stale favicon bug and perpetual loading states
 - display other windows in vertical view
-- change `Save Current Session` to `Create Empty Session` when in session
+- add `Create Empty Session` to session pane
-- implement rule for grouping tab groups into windows by color (it should affect moving tab groups to other windows)
+- implement local persistence pertaining to windows and document them
 - support moving pinned and ungrouped tab groups to new windows
+- open side-panel in any new windows
+- remove focus from sidebar after activating tab

 ### Less Urgent

+- implement better and more ergonomic error handling and fallbacks. look for keywords `async`, `await`, `error`, `@`, `@error`, `@fallback`, `@maybe`, `until` and `chrome`
 - (maybe) implement a feature to export tab or tab group to any arbitrary bookmark folder in `Other Bookmarks`
 - implement recently closed tab groups feature
 - (maybe) alway aggregate all `Ungrouped` tab group data after exports